yangml103/yangml103/README.md

 Facts about me:

-- Senior majoring in Neuroscience and Computer Science
+- Graduate with a degree in Neuroscience and Computer Science
-- President of Boston University's Healthcare for the Homeless Organisation
-- From Hong Kong
+- Currently working in Long Island, NY
-- Looking to work in Software Development or Machine Learning in the future
+- Looking to work in Software Development or Machine Learning
 - Planning to pursue a master's degree